mcittar/projects_api/README.md

 Ruby, Rails, and PostgreSQL are required for this project
 1. Clone the repo
 2. Run `bundle install` to install ruby gems
-3. Run the following commands in order to set up and seed the database:
+3. Run the following command in order to set up and seed the database:
   * `rake db:setup`
 4. Start the built in rails server: `rails server`